 We loved making these zip tie (cable tie) firework sculptures from Mum in the Mad House.
 Just look at how beautiful they are!
 Such a fun use of zip ties in arts and crafts!

-Make colorful fireworks that seem to burst off the page using cupcake liners via this idea from A Little Pinch of Perfect.
+Make colorful fireworks that seem to burst off the page using construction paper.
 Kids can choose to use red, white, and blue, or any colorful selection of cupcake liners to craft with.
 You could always add glitter to make those fireworks shine.

 This simple pop-up firework craft – using the black paper, ribbons, and other crafty items – puts a huge smile on our faces.
 Find the full tutorial at Kids Craft room – we’re loving the mix of colors.